Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Ginseng is classified as an adaptogen.
 This is a class of compounds that improve our ability to resist —or adapt — to stress.

-Over time, long-term stress can have a negative impact on our cognitive function by affecting our sleep, depleting essential nutrients, and altering neurotransmitter homeostasis.
+Over time, long-term stress can harm our cognitive function by affecting our sleep, depleting essential nutrients, and altering neurotransmitter homeostasis.

 Summary of Using Ginseng as a Nootropic